SOCIAL SCIENCE

 Teacher in Charge: Mrs S Mills

 This course will focus on your participation in the Young Enterprise Scheme (YES) - a regional and national business competition encouraging entrepreneurship and application of business knowledge.
-Based on experiential learning, students will form a business and plan and create a product to take to market.
+Based on experiential learning, ākonga will form a business and plan and create a product to take to market.
 This course develops a range of business skills from collaboration and planning to design and innovation.
-Drawing on the diversity of skills in the class, students will have an opportunity to explore and draw on a range of contexts such as technology, product analysis, design, development and manufacturing.
-Developed products will be marketed and sold as part of the Young Enterprise Scheme competition at the Hastings Farmers Market during Term 3.
+Developed products will be marketed and sold as part of the Young Enterprise Scheme competition – with an opportunity to sell at the Hastings Farmers Market during Term 3.

 Participation in YES opens opportunities to apply for funding, win prizes and apply for business competitions such as BizJap and Entrepreneurs in Action (weekend competitions in Wellington with other young entrepreneurs around the country).